Bhupesh-Patil/media-access-analytics/README.md

     ```bash
     pytest

+---

 ## Notes & Pro Tips

-JWT Security: Keep your secret keys safe and never commit them to GitHub.
-Use .env files for sensitive data.
+**JWT Security**: Keep your secret keys safe and never commit them to GitHub.
+Use `.env` files for sensitive data.

-API Documentation: FastAPI provides auto-generated docs at /docs and /redoc.
+**API Documentation**: FastAPI provides auto-generated docs at `/docs` and `/redoc`.

-Error Handling: Ensure proper error responses for missing media or invalid tokens.
+**Error Handling**: Ensure proper error responses for missing media, invalid tokens, or other edge cases.

-Analytics: Future tasks involve logging IPs and timestamps for media views.
+**Analytics & JWT Security**:

+- All media routes require a valid JWT token.
+- `POST /media/{id}/view` logs the viewer's IP and timestamp.
+- `GET /media/{id}/analytics` returns total views, unique IPs, and daily breakdown.
-Professional Documentation: Clear READMEs and proper code comments make your project stand out.
+**Professional Documentation**: Clear READMEs and proper code comments make your project stand out.

-Version Control: Commit small, logical changes and push frequently to GitHub for easy tracking.
+**Version Control**: Commit small, logical changes and push frequently to GitHub for easy tracking.
+**Testing**: Use FastAPI TestClient or Swagger UI to verify all endpoints after any update.

 ---

 ## Submission Note

-This project has been completed as part of the Media Access & Analytics Platform simulation.
-All tasks for Step 1 have been implemented, tested, and verified.
-The GitHub repository link has been submitted as the official deliverable.
+This project has completed Task 2: Media access logging and analytics with JWT-secured endpoints.
+All features have been tested with FastAPI docs and verified.